• Skip to primary navigation

 Home » DIY Projects

-I haven't tried making anything with old book pages yet but I love the look.
-Recently I saw some envelopes or bags made with bird decoupage on Instagram.
-There was no link to a blog with instructions so I just tried to come up with my own version.
+Have you tried making anything with old book pages yet?
+Recently, I saw some envelopes or bags made with bird decoupage on Instagram.
+There was no link to a blog with instructions, so I just tried to come up with my own version.

 Supplies for book page bags.
 Glue, napkins, old book, twine, scissors and card stock.